leigh103/framework33/README.md

 ## Responsive Padding and Font size

-With the ability to pad elements differently depending on device, makes it quick and simple to get the look you want - regardless of which devices your audience uses.
+With the ability to pad elements differently depending on device, it's quick and simple to get the look you want - regardless of which devices your audience are using.
 Tied with font sizes that scale with the width of the viewport, you can be sure of a consistent look and feel on mobile, all the way up to (and beyond) 4K.

 ## Dynamic HTML